The Preferred Finite Element Program for Linear and Nonlinear Structural Analysis

 Buckling and Post-buckling Analysis

-ADINA also provides many additional capabilities for structural analysis.
+AADINA Structures provides many additional capabilities for structural analysis including:

-- Cyclic symmetry analysis is useful for components where the geometry and boundary conditions are rotationally symmetric.
+- Cyclic symmetry and periodic symmetry analysis for components where the geometry and boundary conditions are rotationally symmetric.
 It can be applied to static, dynamic and frequency analyses.
 The memory required for cyclic symmetry analysis is typically an order of magnitude less than that required for the full analysis, and the solution time can also be an order of magnitude smaller.

-- Restart analysis is also a useful feature in ADINA.
-It can be used when the user wishes to continue an analysis beyond its previous end point, or to change the analysis type, loads or boundary conditions or tolerances.
+- Restart analysis to continue an analysis beyond its previous end point, or to change the analysis type, loads or boundary conditions or tolerances.
 It supports restarting from static to dynamic analyses as well as switching between implicit and explicit dynamics.

-- In addition, the 3D-iterative solver in ADINA can efficiently solve large models containing mainly higher-order elements in linear and nonlinear analyses, including contact.
+- 3D-iterative solver to efficiently solve large models containing mainly higher-order elements in linear and nonlinear analyses, including contact.